Visgean/urljects/README.md

-# Django URL Objects = URLjects - This project is no longer maintained
+# URLjects - project no longer maintained

 Since Django 2.0 introduced new system of routing I dont think kind of approach is desired anymore.